wacncontent/CustomizeTool/output/articles/mobile-services/mobile-services-ios-get-started-offline-data.md

 * Syncs data across multiple devices
 * Detects conflicts when same record is modified by two devices

 > [AZURE.NOTE] To complete this tutorial, you need an Azure account.
-If you don't have an account, you can sign up for an Azure trial and get [free mobile services that you can keep using even after your trial ends](http://azure.microsoft.com/pricing/details/mobile-services/).
-For details, see [Azure Free Trial](http://azure.microsoft.com/pricing/free-trial/?WT.mc_id=AE564AB28 target="_blank").
+If you don't have an account, you can sign up for an Azure trial and get [free mobile services that you can keep using even after your trial ends](/home/features/mobile-services/#price).
+For details, see [Azure Trial](/pricing/1rmb-trial/?WT.mc_id=AE564AB28 target="_blank").

 This tutorial is based on the [Mobile Services Quick Start tutorial], which you must complete first.
 Let's first review the code related to offline sync already in the Quick Start.